Saief1999/router-password-changer/README.md

 Some internet providers block the ssh/telnet ports from their routers. making it harder for developers to administer their network.
 The point of this tool is to **avoid using the provided Http GUI** by directly interacting with the internal API of the router, while still maintaining the same level of security.

-This has been tested on a `4G Tecno router`
+This has been tested on a `4G Tecno router` on a `manjaro xfce` machine.

 ## Requirements